SockCoinProject/White-Paper/README.md

 ## How to Participate

 1. Follow our [Telegram account](https://t.me/sockmemecoin) for the latest updates.
-2. Prepare your BNB for the free-price distribution phase.
+2. Prepare your BNB for the free-price distribution phase and send @ this wallet :Sockoin.bnb
 3. Stay tuned for the AirDrop announcement.
 4. Share the information with your friends and join the Sock Coin community!